Opportunities Industrialization Center: Programs

-Its schools/facilities usually have OIC in the name, such as "Summit Academy OIC", "American Indian OIC".
+Its affiliates usually have OIC in the name, such as "Summit Academy OIC", "American Indian OIC".

 History

 Origins

-OIC was founded on 1964, by Leon Sullivan, a civil rights leader and pastor of the Zion Baptist Church in Philadelphia with an education and job training facility to help African Americans.
+OIC was founded in 1964, by Leon Sullivan, a civil rights leader and pastor of the Zion Baptist Church in Philadelphia with an education and job training facility to help African Americans.
 Its first facility was a converted former jailhouse on 19th and Oxford Streets in North Philadelphia.
 The program was developed to provide job training and instruction in life skills to disadvantaged and disenfranchised peoples with few prospects, and helped place participants into the workforce.
 Sullivan discovered that thousands of African Americans and other Philadelphia residents in lower-income communities were unemployed, despite a surplus in job vacancies during that time.
 This led to the launch of a "selective patronage" campaign, i.e. a boycott against Philadelphia-area companies that were not practicing equal opportunity in employment.